Ander8zerox/NisumRestAPI/README.md

 ## Resources

-This project will use an H2-embedded database to be tested, the endpoints to use are:
+This project uses an H2-embedded database to be tested, the endpoints to use are:

 - http://localhost:8080
 - http://localhost:8080/userCreation